Restorative Practice Coaches

 guide students in taking responsibility and repairing the harm caused by their actions.

-The foundation of restorative practices is relationships.
 Our Restorative Practice Coaches (RPC) framework is grounded in the science of adversity and resilience, with up-to-date practices informed by the ever-expanding research of the brain, the nervous system, and the stress response system.
 Research shows that these systems thrive when supported by safe, caring adult relationships and purposeful opportunities for skill building.

 The Restorative Practices Coaching Cohort